flexi-framework/flexi/doc/userguide/tutorials/05_taylorGreenVortex/tgv.md

 | FLEXI_EDDYVISCOSITY             | ON                 |  optional    |
 | FLEXI_TESTCASE                  | taylorgreenvortex  |  optional    |

-Table: Cmake options for the cavity simulation. \label{tab:tgv_cmakeoptions}
+Table: CMake options for the cavity simulation. \label{tab:tgv_cmakeoptions}

 For others you may keep the default values.
 Compile the code.

 #### Mesh Generation with HOPR

 We use a mesh with 4 cells per direction for the tutorial.
-In case you want to generate other meshes the parameter file for HOPR is inculded in the tutorial directory (parameter_hopr.ini), the default mesh is included.
+In case you want to generate other meshes the parameter file for HOPR is included in the tutorial directory (parameter_hopr.ini), the default mesh is included.
 Using 4 cells with a polynomial degree of $N=7$, means we use the typical large eddy setup of $32$ DOF per direction.

 ### Tutorial - Flow at $Re=1600$